Copei: 1950s and 1960s

-COPEI was founded on 13 January 1946 by Rafael Caldera.
-COPEI, Democratic Action (AD) and Democratic Republican Union (URD) signed the Puntofijo Pact in October 1958, establishing themselves as the dominant political parties in the country.
+Copei, AD, and URD signed the Puntofijo Pact in October 1958, establishing themselves as the dominant political parties in the country.
 Signatories and supporters of the Pact stated that it was created to preserve democracy and to share governorship between parties.
 Critics believed that the Pact allowed signing parties to limit control over Venezuela's government to themselves.
 URD would later leave the pact in 1962 following Cuba's removal from the Organization of American States, leaving governing of Venezuela to COPEI and AD.
 The Puntofijo system ultimately created a network of patronage for both parties.